khoi03/Video-Analytics-System-VAS/README.md

 ![UI1](/Media/UI1.png)

 ### ii.
 Example outputs
-This section overviews the results of the provided example which can be found in the `Examples` folder.
-You can find the full video ouputs via [this link](https://uithcm-my.sharepoint.com/:f:/g/personal/20521482_ms_uit_edu_vn/Er_pwTn7ha5DvdpITQX-KUQBy9RaG0wLr13y-c38OwjpiA?e=R2J9ob).
+This section provides an overview of the results from the provided examples located in the `Examples` folder.
+You can access the complete video outputs via [this link](https://uithcm-my.sharepoint.com/:f:/g/personal/20521482_ms_uit_edu_vn/Er_pwTn7ha5DvdpITQX-KUQBy9RaG0wLr13y-c38OwjpiA?e=R2J9ob).

 #### a.
 Example Video
 ![example1](/Media/example1.gif)